giellalt/giellalt.github.io/courses/nordiccgfst/index.md

-Course in CG and FST for Nordic collegues
+Course in CG and FST for Nordic colleagues
 =========================================

 Plans, program and the like.